Two Moors Pine Marten Project FAQs

 The Two Moors Pine Marten Project is aware of recent sightings and photos of pine martens in North Devon and Exmoor.
 We are in contact with landowners to offer expert advice and guidance where required.

-The origin of the animal(s) is unknown.
+The origin of these animal(s) is unknown.

 To report sightings of pine martens in the South West of England contact the Two Moors Pine Marten Project via 01392 279244 or email pinemartens@devonwildlifetrust.org

 We’ve put together a full list of FAQs about pine martens and the Two Moors Pine Marten Project.
+These FAQs were compiled before the reintroduction of pine martens in autumn 2024 – however much of the information they contain is still valid.